geops/website/content/blog/elke/index.en.md

 ![](/images/blog/faces-of-geops-a-portrait-of-elke/20231019frbpse130.jpg)

-*I﻿mage:In 2023, Elke, together with Uli Müller (right) will receive the MobilSiegel award for geOps.
+*I﻿mage: In 2023, Elke, together with Uli Müller (right) will receive the MobilSiegel award for geOps.
 This award recognises companies and organisations that actively promote climate-friendly and sustainable mobility, particularly through environmentally friendly design of operational mobility such as commuting and business travel.*

 #### **What project are you currently working on that you're particularly excited about?**